lbwright22ci/mow-and-more/README.md

 This page is styled in a manner consistent with the main webpage: the header and footer are identical and the region below the header, with the image and quote from 'Bob' the gardener has the same layout.

-Under the thank you message and explaination of the next steps, is a button to take the user back to the home page.
+Under the thank you message and explanation of the next steps, is a button to take the user back to the home page.

 <details><summary><b>Screen shots of contact form success page</b></summary>